 At Hola HP, we strive for your student to be ready for Kindergarten!
 Our PreK in the Plaza teachers, Natalie Phillips and Meghan Scott, assess your student’s academic skill level, form leveled groups based on their results, and create meaningful learning customized to your student’s needs.
+In addition, Jennifer Knagg and Marny Blake provide daily private and semi-private pull-out opportunities for enrichment and supplementation.
 Your student will no doubt enter Kindergarten with the utmost confidence.
 Our maximum 6:1 student to teacher ratio gives your student the attention he or she needs to bloom academically.

 Lunch and Learn

-Lunch and Learn is an extended day program offered Monday-Friday, to all children, ages 3-6, and runs from 12:00-2:00.
+Lunch and Learn is an extended day program offered on designated days during the week, to all children, ages 3-6, and runs from 12:00-2:00.
 The first 30 minutes is spent socializing while enjoying lunch brought from home.
 Each student is responsible for cleaning up, returning their lunchbox and water to their cubby and going to the bathroom.
 We teach and enrich these life skills.
 The next hour and half is spent doing academic large group activities together and also independent learning.
 Each student will experience working together and working alone or in small groups.
 The independent, self-paced, time allows students to chose the subject they feel like working on but is teacher-guided.

 What Your Child Will Learn with Us